karta020500/CS61B-Data-Structures-sp21/proj2/README.md

 # Gitlet

-In this project implementing a version-control system that mimics some of the basic features of the popular system Git.
+This project implementing a version-control system that mimics some of the basic features of the popular system Git.
 Ours is smaller and simpler, however, so we have named it Gitlet.

 A version-control system is essentially a backup system for related collections of files.
 The main functionality that Gitlet supports is: